Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 ARR: Annual recurring revenue (typically MRR × 12), used for longer-range planning.

-Gross margin: Revenue minus cost of service delivery (hosting, support, COGS), shown as a percentage.
+Revenue minus cost of service delivery (hosting, support, COGS), shown as a percentage.
+For startups wondering about managing increasing financial complexity, knowing when to hire an outsourced CFO can be critical.

 Churn: Revenue or customers lost over a period; for SaaS, revenue churn is usually the most decision-relevant.